-Film Studies B.A. and Minor
+Film Studies BA and Minor Program Specifics

 students filming a class project

-RIC’s B.A. in film studies prepares students for a wide range of careers related to both filmmaking and the analysis of visual media.
+RIC’s BA in film studies prepares students for a wide range of careers related to both filmmaking and the analysis of visual media.

 Our theory-to-practice curriculum combines instruction in filmmaking practices and styles with the study of the history, cultural reception, and cultural impacts of cinema, as well as an examination of the film industry and its place in modern society.
 You will study different modes of filmmaking, such as narrative, documentary, experimental, and serial storytelling across different media platforms.
 You will also learn skills related to screenwriting, directing, editing, and lighting & cinematography, and put them into practice in your own creative work.
 Film studies majors gain not only knowledge in their field, but also valuable soft skills such as research, analysis, collaboration, and project management.